vuejs/docs/src/glossary/index.md

 The Options API includes options such as `data()`, `computed`, `methods` and `created()`.

 Some options, such as `props`, `emits` and `inheritAttrs`, can be used when authoring components with either API.
-As they are component options, they can be considered part of the Options API.
+As they are component options, they could be considered part of the Options API.
 However, as these options are also used in conjunction with `setup()`, it is usually more useful to think of them as shared between the two component styles.

 The `setup()` function itself is a component option, so it *could* be described as part of the Options API.
 However, this is not how the term 'Options API' is normally used.
 Instead, the `setup()` function is considered to be part of Composition API.